RuleWorld/bionetgen/software.md

 permalink: /software
 parent: Uses of BioNetGen
 nav_order: 2
-# TODO: Sort software into those that use BNG & those that support BNGL models
+# TODO: Sort software into those that use BNG & those that support BNGL models; add blurbs about usage/compatibility
 ---

 # Software that Use BioNetGen
 This page links to other software that use BioNetGen code or BNGL-formatted models. *Note: This list is a work in progress and may not be complete.*

 ## Software